Kethen/psp_right_analog_to_digital/README.md

 ### Usage

 - load prx with game, see https://www.ppsspp.org/docs/reference/plugins/ for ppsspp
-- be sure to map right analog stick in ppsspp settings, note that it is possible to map analog triggers to them
+- be sure to map right analog stick directions in ppsspp settings, note that it is possible to map analog triggers to them
 - the hooking code may or may not work with a vita, don't have one to test, refer to how one can load psp prx plugins over there

 ### Config files